 2. Play games that require mathematical skills

 There are a lot of board games sold in the market that require mathematical skills.
-Or you can also make your own games that require mathematical skills such as simple addition, decision making, problem solving, and many more.
+Or you can also make your own games that require mathematical skills such as simple addition, decision making, problem-solving, and many more.

 Relate to your child Math in everything that he does.
 Connect any simple event to Math such as doing shopping, joining sports events, travelling, and other events.
-When your child thinks that Math plays in important in their lives, they will be more motivated to learn about it.
+When your child thinks that Math plays an important in their lives, they will be more motivated to learn about it.

 4. Increase your child’s interest in technology